-That was a complete shot in the dark, of course.
-I have no idea what's on this guy's laptop.
-From the look on his face when I mention it, though, I hope I never find out.
+That was a complete shot in the dark.
+I have no idea what's on this guy's laptop, but judging from the look on his face when I mention it, I hope I never find out.
 He pales visibly, then quickly stands up and grabs the key off the wall in the back.